-Banner 9 Self- upgraded to Banner referenced in the IT Key users have been

-Service 9 Self Service, which Operational Guidelines, informed about the

-will impact 2020. upgrades.

-employee self- Training yet to some

-service, faculty self- Training yet to come.

-service, student

-registration, and

-fiscal services.

-Follow-up Training

-is also a priority for

-this initiative.
-Set up

-a reaction group to

-react to the

-nuances related to

-the implementation

-of Banner 9 for fall

-registration.

-3. Data Analytics Develop strategic Identified in survey data as The Institutional Data Budget constraint -

-plan to identify and important and it would Team (IDT) put this funding and staffing to

-incorporate critical streamline processes at item on the Fall 2020 support the

-business College.
-Called out in the agenda. development of data

-applications and Current State - Future analytics function.

-data visualization State Analysis in the IT

-tools into the Operational Guidelines,

-current business 2020.
-The Internal Business

-operation for Intelligence Services,

-informed decision including the key

-making. components, need

-strategic improvements.
+3. Data Analytics fiscal services.
+Follow-up Training is also a priority for this initiative.
+Set up a reaction group to react to the nuances related to the implementation of Banner 9 for fall registration.
+Develop strategic plan to identify and incorporate critical business applications and data visualization tools into the current business operation for Identified in survey data as important and it would streamline processes at College.
+Called out in the Current State - Future State Analysis in the IT Operational Guidelines, 2020.
+The Internal Business Intelligence Services, The Institutional Data Team (IDT) put this item on the Fall 2020 agenda.
+Budget constraint - funding and staffing to support the development of data analytics function. informed decision making. including the key components, need strategic improvements.
+4. Network Security and Information Security Support IT's cybersecurity initiative and recommend a campus-wide security audit to provide IT department with Identified in survey data as significant.
+Additionally, research is showing that cyber-threats are becoming more sophisticated and frequent, necessitating a stronger response and security.
+Identified as a This is ongoing and long-term.
+College has adopted KnowB4, user web training module and Tenable Network Scanning.
+Some issues are happening at a state-level, e.g. fraudulent students accounts are related to CCCApply, which is outside of District's control.

-4. Network Support IT's Identified in survey data as This is ongoing and Some issues are Security and cybersecurity significant.
-Additionally, long-term.
-College has happening at a state- Information initiative and research is showing that adopted KnowB4, level, e.g. fraudulent Security recommend a cyber-threats are becoming user web training students accounts are campus-wide more sophisticated and module and Tenable related to CCCApply, security audit to frequent, necessitating a Network Scanning. which is outside of provide IT stronger response and District's control. department with security.
-Identified as a information to threat in the IT Operational Large-scale fraudulent develop strategies Guidelines. student applications to prevent threat have been identified by and improve on Student Services (SS) monitoring and Department.
-IT and SS detection. have developed a few ways to screen out the fake accounts.
-5. Modernizing Administrative: Identified as areas of Leadership chose The eLumen online and Stream- implement software opportunities from various Laserfische and Catalog 1st edition lining to facilitate e- department, committee, or adoption underway arrived on Campus in Administrative signature routing to user-group meetings.
-August 2020.
-Further and all departments, build-out is underway.
-Communication electronic IT Department is Survey management Functions by timecards, etc. Implementing more actively implementing was added to IDT's Fall Optimizing timesaving measures such electronic document 2020 agenda.
-Existing as electronic timecards and procedures and Technological Communication: software to facilitate e- trainings Tools online Catalog, signatures across campus institutional-level would allow for more time survey tool, e.g. focused on essential job Qualtrics, for functions. conducting surveys and course evaluations, etc. Establish procedures and guidelines for administering collegewide survey.
-6. Website and Portal Accessibility Improving the usability of COM website, portal, and develop a mobile app for COM Portal.
+information to develop strategies to prevent threat and improve on monitoring and detection. threat in the IT Operational Guidelines.
+Large-scale fraudulent student applications have been identified by Student Services (SS) Department.
+IT and SS have developed a few ways to screen out the fake accounts.
+Modernizing and Stream- lining Administrative and Communication Functions by Optimizing Existing Technological Tools Administrative: implement software to facilitate e- signature routing to all departments, electronic timecards, etc. Communication: online Catalog, institutional-level survey tool, e.g. Qualtrics, for conducting surveys and course evaluations, etc. Establish procedures and guidelines for Identified as areas of opportunities from various department, committee, or user-group meetings.
+Implementing more timesaving measures such as electronic timecards and software to facilitate esignatures across campus would allow for more time focused on essential job functions.
+Leadership chose Laserfische and adoption underway IT Department is actively implementing electronic document procedures and trainings The eLumen online Catalog 1st edition arrived on Campus in August 2020.
+Further build-out is underway.
+Survey management was added to IDT's Fall 2020 agenda.

+6. Website and Portal Accessibility administering collegewide survey.
+Improving the usability of COM website, portal, and develop a mobile app for COM Portal.
 Website, including all subpages, needs to be mobile-friendly and accessible.
 Repeated throughout the multiple surveys conducted.
 Increase the viewing and navigating abilities of webpages for smart phones.
 COM Portal App is on IT's agenda; delivery: 2021.
 7. Online Communication Function Continue expanding Microsoft (MS) Teams to all departments.
 Staff group instant messaging system; sharing projects in virtual offices.
 MS Teams will enhance departmental communication, but it does not replace Zoom.
 MS Teams has been installed in several offices and is available to everyone who want to adopt it.
 IT actively aiding in deployment and trainings.
-8. Continue to Reduce Robocalls on Ongoing research and tactics to reduce robocalls.
+8. Continue to Reduce Robocalls on College Phone Network Ongoing research and tactics to reduce robocalls.
 Improves work efficiency This project is ongoing.

-College Phone Network